-For decades, the tightly state-controlled Cuban economy meant that all businesses, from department stores to shoe-shiners, were in the hands of the state.
+For almost six decades, the tightly state-controlled and embargoed Cuban economy meant that all businesses, from department stores to shoe-shiners, were in the hands of the state.
 Today, though, Havana is slowly evolving; new economic rules on private ownership are allowing ordinary Cubans to open their own stores and businesses.

 Under the changes, artists of all kinds have started to showcase and sell their work in galleries which double as private shops.
-The Cuban capital hasn’t been a shopping destination since the 1950s, but these boutique shops are leading the way to change.
+The Cuban capital hasn’t been a shopping destination since the 1950s, but these local boutique shops are leading the way to change.

 Brainchild of young Cuban designer Idania del Rio, Clandestina is perhaps the leading example of the new entrepreneurial spirit in Cuba.
-The canvas bags, t-shirts and posters on sale play with revolutionary slogans and imagery, turning them on their head to create an original and provocative brand.
+The canvas bags, t-shirts and posters play with revolutionary slogans and imagery, turning them on their head to create an original and provocative brand.

 This welcoming boutique shop is the perfect reason to take a stroll out to Miramar, Havana’s shaded upscale neighborhood west of the city.
-Owner Alex Oppman has traveled across Cuba to carefully select pieces from local artisans in different provinces.
+Owner Alex Oppman travels across Cuba to carefully select pieces from local artisans in different provinces.

 The designers behind this new shop will turn almost anything into a lamp.
 Housed in the foyer of a 1950s building in Vedado’s main avenue, this quirky shop is worth a peek (Calle 23 between 8 and 10).
 An old iron, a meat grinder and a piece of a tree trunk were only some of the objects doubling as lamp stands during a recent trip.

 Piscolabis Bazar and Cafe

 The designers make modern creations from iconic objects of Cuba’s past.
 For example, a glass water bottle from the middle of last century doubles as a lamp stand, and parts of an old watch have been deconstructed into a necklace in another of their unique pieces.
 Should you need a pick-me-up, you can indulge in an energizing espresso from the attached cafe.